TheShineyue/TheShineyue.github.io/_pages/about.md

 My name is Yue Li (李越).
 I am currently a master's student at the School of Computer Science and Technology, [East China Normal University](https://www.ecnu.edu.cn/), under the supervision of Professor [Linlin Wang](https://scholar.google.com/citations?user=AeLAUE4AAAAJ&hl=zh-CN).
 My primary collaborator, Dr. [Xin Yi](https://scholar.google.com/citations?user=WZ2FVkcAAAAJ&hl=zh-CN), provides me with invaluable guidance and support throughout my studies.
 Prior to this, I earned my BEng degree from [Xiangtan University](https://www.xtu.edu.cn/), where I was mentored by Associate Professor [Xuan Lin](https://scholar.google.com/citations?hl=zh-CN&user=8B0t8AYAAAAJ).

 In 2026, I started my industry internships.
 I first joined the Shanghai Artificial Intelligence Laboratory on the Xuhui West Bund in Shanghai, where I spent a rewarding few months with my supportive mentor and colleagues.
 I then moved to Ant Group in Hangzhou, where I investigated the inherent safety of large language models, particularly in reinforcement learning and on-policy distillation for agents.
+Since September 2026, I have been based at Ant Group's Lujiazui office in Shanghai.

 My research interests mainly lie in Trustworthy AI and Model Post-Training (current focus).
 I have published 5+ papers <a href='https://scholar.google.com/citations?user=Tyk8UuwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> at the top international AI conferences and journals such as ACL, KDD, KBS and ESWA.

 # 🔥 News
+- *2026.09*: 💼 I Moved to Ant Group's Lujiazui office in Shanghai.
 - *2026.06*: 💼 I joined Ant Group as a research intern in Hangzhou.
 - *2026.05*: 🎉 My first-authored paper has been accepted to KDD 2026!
 - *2026.04*: 💼 I joined Shanghai AI Lab (PjLab) as a research intern in Shanghai.